 “It is problematic that much of the knowledge about the ocean is stored in closed or inaccessible systems.
 I think that once we have a clear overview of what the right course of action is, it will be followed.”

-Although it is a year and half until the launch of the REV Ocean vessel, there is already a buzz of activity in REV Ocean’s offices outside Oslo.
+Although the REV Ocean vessel has yet to be launched, there is already a buzz of activity in REV Ocean’s offices outside Oslo.

 “The Ocean Data Platform is working with Global Fishing Watch to combat illegal fishing.
 We are linking together a wide variety of data – on shipping traffic, port arrivals, fish stocks and benthic habitats – to determine where activities will give the best effect.
 We are also involved in a similar project to save the world’s coral reefs and there is a queue of other projects.”